Release Guide

 3. Create and merge Pull Request

-• Create a pull request against the v1.3.x branch.
+- Create a pull request against the

-• Once approving review is given, merge.
-You may have to unlock the branch by setting “required approving reviewers” to back to 1.
-(See step 0).
+branch. - Once approving review is given, merge.
+You may have to unlock the branch by setting

 4. Create a release tag

-Pull down v1.3.x and tag it.
+Pull down v1.3.x

 git checkout v1.3.x